 - Protocols and processes to ensure that when hardware and software that is no longer maintained or supported it is removed/replaced.

-- Vendor/digital supply chain risk management
+Vendor/digital supply chain risk management

 - Cybercriminals are known to attack a selected target via their supply chain when they have been unsuccessful in a direct attack.

-Whether you need cyber insurance or not, ensuring your organisation has the 12 controls in place it the best way to improve your cyber security posture and resilience.
+Whether you need insurance or not, ensuring your organisation has the 12 controls in place it the best way to improve your cyber security posture and resilience.

 When combined, the IASME Cyber Essentials Plus and Cyber Assurance Level 2 certifications address these controls, ensuring they are in place, and giving you the ability to demonstrate your compliance with them.